 In a large-scale disaster, you may be confronted with an overwhelming number of injured victims.

-How will you have to decide who to treat first?
+How will you decide who to treat first?
 What injuries are the most urgent to treat?
 How will you manage the chaos?
 This is where Triage comes in.
-Your Triage Team needs to learn how to manage this seemingly impossible scene by using a system called Triage, is a quick assessment to sort victims and prioritize their treatment during mass casualty incidents.
+Your Triage Team needs to learn how to manage this seemingly impossible scene by using a system called Triage, triage is a quick assessment to sort victims and prioritize their treatment during mass casualty incidents.

 Disaster First Aid TrainingThis first aid training is a little different from the basic 9-1-1 first aid training, as you will be expecting an overwhelming numbers of victims, this training will provide techniques on how to handle the many victims when you have limited staff and resources.

 Watch this first aid video excerpt from our Disaster Survival Skills Workshop.

 Your utility team has a very important task, they need to know where the utility meters are located and how to shut them off.
 By shutting all utilities, you are preventing further damage to your site.

 The team must also know how to control fire, this is dangerous and certainly not for the untrained.
 This is why this training is so important.
 It teaches the basics of fire behavior, fire types and extinguishment.